lucperkins/bookkeeper/site/docs/latest/admin/http.md

 title: BookKeeper Admin REST API
 ---

 This document introduces BookKeeper HTTP endpoints, which can be used for BookKeeper administration.
-To use this feature, set `httpServerEnabled` to `true` in file `conf/bk_server.conf`.
+To use this feature, set `httpServerEnabled` to `true` in the [`conf/bk_server.conf`](../../reference/config) configuration file.

 ## All the endpoints